-3.1 Prior to forming a search committee, the hiring unit must engage the Huck Director regarding the position description and its strategic alignment with Huck initiatives.

-3.2 This should include a request for a financial commitment from the Huck Institutes by submitting an online Commitment request through the FRApp system.

-3.3 Approved FRApp requests represent the formal commitment of the Huck Institutes to the co-hire and avoid misunderstandings relative to verbal agreements.

-3.4 The Director of the Huck Institutes will review the request with the Huck Executive Board to determine the level of support from the Huck Institutes.

-3.5 After the Commitment request is reviewed and approved by the Huck Exec, it will remain an official commitment agreement for a one-year period.

-3.6 If at the conclusion the search fails to yield a viable candidate, or the top candidate declines the offer or withdraws, the hiring unit must submit a new Commitment request for review and approval.

-3.7 The Huck Institutes reserves the right to withdrawal from an active search and end the co-hire agreement if the hiring unit wants to make offer(s) to candidate(s) we feel are likely to fulfill departmental needs only, rather than broader life science interests across Penn State.
+- 3.1 Prior to forming a search committee, the hiring unit must engage the Huck Director regarding the position description and its strategic alignment with Huck initiatives.
+This should include a request for a financial commitment from the Huck Institutes. - 3.2 The Director of the Huck Institutes will review the request with the Huck Executive Board to determine the level of support from the Huck Institutes. - 3.3 After the Commitment request is reviewed and approved by the Huck Exec, it will remain an official commitment agreement for a one- vear period. - 3.4 If at the conclusion the search fails to yield a viable candidate, or the top candidate declines the offer or withdraws, the hiring unit must submit a new Commitment request for review and approval. - 3.5 The Huck Institutes reserves the right to withdrawal from an active search and end the co-hire agreement if the hiring unit wants to make offer(s) to candidate(s) we feel are likely to fulfill departmental needs only, rather than broader life science interests across Penn State.